godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 ---

 # PL-100: Microsoft Power Platform App Maker
-## Module X, Lab 6 – Power BI

 Scenario
 ========

-In this lab, you will build a Power BI dashboard that visualizes data about .
+In this lab, you will build a Power BI dashboard that visualizes data about problems reported by company employees.

 High-level lab steps
 ======================